jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 **Discharge, suspension, revival, and variation of orders**

 ### 112 Discharge, suspension, revival, and variation of orders
-(1) A receiving carer or a liable parent or the Commissioner may apply to a Family Court for an order to discharge, suspend, revive, or vary any order made by a Family Court under section 103D or section 106 or section 109.
+(1) A receiving carer or a liable parent or the Commissioner may apply to the Family Court for an order to discharge, suspend, revive, or vary any order made by the Family Court under section 103D or section 106 or section 109.
-(2) If an order under section 103D or section 106 or section 109 is in force in relation to a child (whether or not all things ordered to be done by the order have been done), a Family Court may, on receipt of an application made under subsection (1) or where it is satisfied that it ought to do so, by order—
+(2) If an order under section 103D or section 106 or section 109 is in force in relation to a child (whether or not all things ordered to be done by the order have been done), the Family Court may, on receipt of an application made under subsection (1) or where it is satisfied that it ought to do so, by order—
   (a) discharge the order; or
   (b) suspend its operation wholly or in part and either until a further order or until a fixed time or the happening of a future event; or
   (c) if the operation of the order has been suspended under paragraph (b), revive its operation wholly or in part; or